linhub15/blog/content/posts/2022/01/strategy-and-null-object-patterns/index.md

 }
 ```

-I add it to dictionary of payment strategies, and the rest of the code will just work.
+I add it to the dictionary of payment strategies, and the rest of the code just works.

 ```csharp
 // PaymentService.cs